The first 11 films to hit the billion-dollar mark at the box office

 Synopsis: Captain Jack Sparrow (Depp) is forced to go on the run when Davy Jones (Nighy), the captain of the ghost ship Flying Dutchman, comes to collect a blood debt.
 The only way to free himself from the debt is for Jack to obtain Davy Jones’ heart.

-More about the film: Dead Man’s Chest took only 63 days to go past the USD 1-billion mark on 8 September 2006.
+More about the film: Dead Man’s Chest took only 63 days to go past the USD 1-billion (INR 8,298 crore approx.) mark on 8 September 2006.
 As such, it set the record for the fastest film to do so among the three that achieved the milestone at the time.
 It is Johnny Depp’s first billion-dollar movie and one of the only two Pirates of the Caribbean films to do so.
-The actor would go on to deliver two more that earned over USD 1 billion at the global box office.
+The actor would go on to deliver two more that earned over USD 1 billion (INR 8,298 crore approx.) at the global box office.

 4 /11